thomasyamasaki/GuitarSheets/guitarsheets/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# GuitarSheets

-Work Progress:
-  - Week 1:
-    - Created Flutter project
-    - Started setting up the SQLite Database
-    - Wrote the Create table statements
-    - Created Model files for each table
-  - Week 2:
-    - Creating CRUD Operations for all of the tables
-    - Testing/Debugging DB setup
-    - Created Bottom navigator bar
-    - Creating links to other pages from navigation bar